HackerSpace-PESU/pesu-auth/README.md

 The API is secure and protects user privacy by not storing any user credentials.
 It only validates credentials and returns the user's profile information.

+### PESUAuth LIVE Deployment

+* You can access the PESUAuth API endpoint [here](https://pesu-auth.onrender.com/).
+* You can view the health status of the API on the [PESUAuth Health Dashboard](https://xzlk85cp.status.cron-job.org/).

+> :warning: **Warning:** The live version is hosted on a free tier server, so you might experience some latency on the
+> first request since the server might not be awake.
+Subsequent requests will be faster.

 # How to use pesu-auth

 ## Non-Interactive Mode